National Carp Control Plan

 How carp are hurting the country

 Carp have major negative impact on water quality and the amenity value of our freshwater rivers and lakes.
 This affects all water users, including irrigators and regional communities.
 Carp also have a devastating impact on biodiversity, and have decimated native fish populations in many areas since they first became established as a major pest in the wild in the 1960s.
-Carp dominate the Murray Darling Basin, making up 80-90 per cent of the fish biomass.
+Carp dominate the Murray Darling Basin, making up to 80-90 per cent of the fish biomass.

 National Carp Control Plan

 On 1 May 2016, the government announced $15 million in funding for the development and potential implementation of the National Carp Control Plan (the plan).
 The plan, which is being developed by the Fisheries Research and Development Corporation (FRDC), will determine the feasibility of using Cyprinid herpesvirus 3 (carp virus) as a biological control agent for common carp in Australia.

 Considerable work is required before a release of the carp virus could occur.
 Once the plan has been completed, it will be one of a number of inputs to government decision-making on whether to release the carp virus.
 In addition to the plan, work that will need to be undertaken will include:

 - working through legislative approvals processes, primarily the Environment Protection and Biodiversity Conservation Act 1999, Biological Control Act 1984, Biosecurity Act 2015 and a range of approvals under various state and territory legislation;

 - undertaking implementation planning;